Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Cohomological Properness

 \section{Cohomological Properness}

-In this section we introduce a notion (Definition \ref{defn:proper}) of ``properness'' for maps in a pullback context $\mathcal C$.
-In fact, a quasi-admissibility structure is not enough to give us a good notion of properness, so instead we will give a definition that depends on a choice of system of coefficients on $\mathcal C$, which we will assume is a pullback formalism.
+Fix a pullback context $\mathcal C$.
+In this section we introduce a notion (\Cref{defn:proper}) of ``properness'' for maps in $\mathcal C$.
+In fact, a quasi-admissibility structure is not enough to give us a good notion of properness, so instead we will give a definition that depends on a choice of system of coefficients on $\mathcal C$, which we will often assume is a pullback formalism.
 This can be seen as a cohomological characterization of properness.